LongShotRanger/UserProfile/README.md

 ## 🧠 Design Decisions

-- Local state used to simulate update/save behavior.
+- Local state + localStorage to simulate update/save.
 - Profile image is **preview-only** — not editable yet.
-- Built with raw Tailwind CSS (no component libraries) for full control and simplicity.
+- Built with raw Tailwind CSS — no UI libraries for full control.
+- Used Zod for runtime schema validation.
+- Used Lucide React for consistent icon design.

 ---